Arlon

-Arlon (/fr/; Årlon; Aarlen /nl/; Arel /lb/) is a city and municipality of Wallonia, and the capital of the province of Luxembourg in the Ardennes, Belgium.
+Arlon (/fr/; Årlon; Aarlen /nl/; Arel /lb/) is a city and municipality of Wallonia, and the capital of the province of Luxembourg in Belgium.
 With a population of just over 28,000, it is the smallest provincial capital in Belgium.

 Arlon is also the capital of its cultural region: the Arelerland (Land of Arlon in Luxembourgish).

 The municipality consists of the following sub-municipalities: Arlon proper, Autelbas, Bonnert, Guirsch, Heinsch, and Toernich.
 Other population centers include: Autelhaut, Clairefontaine, Fouches, Frassem, Freylange, Hachy, Heckbous, Rosenberg, Sampont, Schoppach, Sesselich, Seymerich, Stehnen, Sterpenich, Stockem, Udange, Viville, Waltzing, Weyler, and Wolberg.